moraesvictor/victor-moraes-portifolio-project/README.old.md

 ##Intro
 Welcome to my professional WebSite.
-Here you'll be able to watch and behold some projects that I'd proudly done in my life.
+Here you'll be able to watch and behold some projects that I'd proudly done in my life, also you'll be able to see a lil' bit about me.

 After almost 7 months studying every single day, I'm able to create an website showing my skills and the best of my portifolio.